Aripiprazole side effects and warning (marketed at Abilify) zhion@zhion.com November 17, 2005

 medicines are used to treat symptoms of schizophrenia that may include

-hearing voices, seeing things, or sensing things that are not there,
+hearing voices, seeing things, or sensing things that are not there, mistaken

-mistaken beliefs or unusual suspiciousness.
+beliefs or unusual suspiciousness.

-Abilify is used to treat mixed or manic episodes in adults who have a
+Abilify is used to treat mixed or manic episodes in adults who have a condition

-causes extreme mood swings.
+extreme mood swings.

 What Are The Risks?